memopussle/cryptoX-React/README.md

 ### Features
   <ol>
         <li><p>User-friendly navigation</p></li>
-        <li><p>Search engine for cryptocurrencies and News. </p></li>
+        <li><p>Search engine for cryptocurrencies and news. </p></li>
-        <li><p>Display the lastest cryptocurriences markets, news and top trending NFTs</p></li>
+        <li><p>Display the latest cryptocurrency markets, news and top selling NFTs</p></li>
   </ol>

 ### Challenges

-Redux toolkit was not easy to learn for the first-time learner.
-I ensured I knew the basics and foundation first and continued to learn along the project.I was sastisfied at what I have accomplished, but in th future, I would love to add some animations for this project, add a support page and link it to third-party Stripe for payment.
-Also, it would be a good idea to place a booking system for those who wish for the consultancy.
+Redux toolkit was not easy to learn at first but then I became familiar with it quicker than I thought I would.
+I ensured I knew the basics and foundation first and continued to build on my knowledge of the library as my project progressed.
+I am sastisfied at what I have accomplished, but in the future, I would love to add some animations to this project, add a support page and link it to Stripe for payment.
+Also, I think it would be a good idea to integrate a live help and crypto consulting service.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>